The Frustrations Of Being An Emerging Deep Male Voice Over Talent

 The end-all, be-all of the VO industry.
 THE DEMO!
 The demo is basically your real VO business card.
 Everyone that has spent any time whatsoever in the VO industry will tell you NOT to make your own demo.

-OK, cool.
 And that makes sense too.
+On the surface.
 We aren’t all masters at sound production after all.
-BUT, when the industry places a value of $2500+ on a demo with decent quality, my question for them is, “How the hell do you expect anyone and everyone to afford such an entry price to play the game?”
+BUT, when the industry places a value of $2500+ on a demo with decent quality, it gets difficult.
+My question for them is, “How the hell do you expect anyone and everyone to afford such an entry price to play the game?”
 Most cannot.
 Therefore, self-made demos there will be.
-And they’ll be around in masses because they are too damned expensive for beginners that have no paying gigs or clientele to afford.
+And they’ll be around by the gobs because they are too damned expensive for beginners.
+Beginners that have no paying gigs or clientele to afford them.
 Plain and simple.

 It makes sense to pay that for a demo when you are making money on voice-over gigs and you can re-invest that money.
 Of course.
-But until you have paying gigs, it makes zero sense and voice actors simply have to do the best they can to walk the line between having a presentable commercial demo and not paying $2500 for one in the beginning.
+Until you have paying gigs, it makes zero sense and voice actors simply have to do the best they can to walk the line.
+The line is between having a presentable commercial demo and not having to pay $2500 for one.
+Especially when just starting out.

-I would add that while they say don’t ever make your own demo, the industry is also loaded with those that will make your demo for you that started out by making their own demos and they’ll admit they had no engineering or production background.
-They just figured it out.
+I would add that while they say to never make your own demo, the industry is also loaded with those that will make your demo for you.
+But they mostly started out by making their own demos.
+They’ll admit they had no engineering or production background.
+They figured it out.
 So, take that as you receive it.
 If you make your own in the beginning, I’m behind you 100%.
 Just have several listen to it.
-If it sucks, take the advice on the chin and go back to the drawing board to make it sound as close to professional demos as you can.
+If it sucks, take the advice on the chin.
+Go back to the drawing board to make it sound as close to a professional demo as you can.

 Voice Over / Voice Acting Coaching $25/hr – INFINITY

 Coaching comes at all costs.
 Some coaching is $25/hr while some cost $125/hr or more.
-Some voice-over coaches are for newbies.
+Some voice over coaches are for newbies.
 Some voice actor coaches only accept those that have been in the business a while.
-Trust me here, there are PLENTY of ‘coaches’ that are happy to take your money just to give you generalized and mostly unhelpful guidance.
+Trust me here.
+There are PLENTY of ‘coaches’ that are happy to take your money.
+They’ll take your money just to give you generalized and mostly unhelpful guidance.
+It’s this way with literally EVERY industry.

-Make sure you look around and ask around for recommendations for reputable coaching before spending that money.
+Make sure you look around and ask for recommendations.
+Recommendations for reputable coaching before spending that money.

 Voice Over / Voice Actor Pay To Play Sites = $300 – $500 per year

 You’re going to hear many in the voice over / voice actor industry tell you that pay to play sites are the devil.
 I can see their point.
 They see it as racing to the bottom and competing for the lowest dollar amount while devaluing the profession.
 I get it.
 I truly do.
-Then you look at some of the biggest talents and they’re on the pay to play sites.
+Then you look at some of the biggest talent and they’re on the pay to play sites.
+So, what gives?

-For beginners specifically, voices.com or voices123.com provide you access to quality clients and quality opportunities immediately without going through the middlemen like agents.
+For beginners specificallyvoices.com or voices123.com provide access to quality clients.
+In addition you have access to quality opportunities immediately.
+And that is without going through the middlemen like agents to get there.
 It’s like a direct line to the boss and that’s appealing.

 Voice Over / Voice Actor Seminars = $150 – $300 EACH

 I took my first seminar about 2 weeks ago.
-Since we are in the time of COVID, it was through Zoom so it was nice to be able to sit at my table in my home and still get the same instruction I would have had to fly to New York City for just last year.
+Since we are in the time of COVID, it was held through Zoom.
+The best part was that it was nice to be able to sit at my table in my home and still get the same instruction.
+I got the instruction I would have had to fly to New York City for just last year.
 COVID ain’t all bad, folks.

 The bottom line of entry sits very very conservatively at about $2,000.
 The top end of entry sits at as much as $16,000 or MORE!

-However, the more realistic number to a decent entry into the profession that is comprehensive and adequate but still on the financially conservative side is probably more around the $3,500 – $5,000 mark.
+However, the more realistic number for a decent entry into the profession; the number that is comprehensive and adequate but still on the financially conservative side.
+That number is probably more around the $3,500 – $5,000 mark.
 For some, that’s not all that bad.
 For others, that’s impossible.

-You are probably getting the idea here that not only are there infinite ways to make money in the voice over industry but there are infinite ways a voice actor can spend their money.
+You are probably getting the idea here that there are infinite ways to make money in the voice over industry.
+You would be right.
+But there are also infinite ways a voice actor can SPEND their money.
 Especially when trying to break into the profession.